-Conditions that affect hormone levels, for example polycystic ovary syndrome (PCOS) can trigger acne.
+Conditions that affect hormone levels, for example polycystic ovary syndrome (PCOS)

 According to the AAD, growing numbers of women are reporting acne beyond their teenage years and into their 30s, 40s, and 50s.
 Most cases of adult female acne are mild to moderate.

-Most adult female acne is persistent, continuing on from puberty after the age of 24 years, but between 20 and 40 percent of cases start after puberty.
+Most adult female acne is persistent, continuing on from puberty after the age of 24 years, but between

 It is not clear why this is so, but some life changes can cause a flare-up.